gaxmann/suhr/README.md

 - **(a)** Three to five hex RGB color codes, or
 - **(b)** Three to five stacked images (ideally, the two large images "day & night" are ~1080×1080 px if possible)

-I love art that preserves values and uplifts the spirit (e.g., Monet, Turner, Klee, van Gogh, Brueghel, Macke, Liebermann, Gauguin, Cézanne, Rousseau, Courbet), but I don't dare to use other people's photos of it.
+I love art that preserves values and uplifts the spirit (e.g., Claude Monet, J. M. William Turner, Paul Klee, Vincent van Gogh, Pieter Brueghel, August Macke, Max Liebermann, Paul Gauguin, Paul Cézanne, Henri Rousseau, Gustave Courbet), but I don't dare to use other people's photos of it.

 **Design zones guide:**
 The differences between nautical twilight and night should be almost imperceptible.